InsightCenterNoodles/Rigatoni/README.md

 ## Documentation

-For more information and documentation, check out [the documentation](https://insightcenternoodles.github.io/Rigatoni/).
+For more information, check out [the documentation](https://insightcenternoodles.github.io/Rigatoni/).

 ## Installation